2019 ALLEA Madame de Staël Prize

 The All European Academies Madame de Staël Prize for Cultural Values is annually awarded to eminent scholars and intellectuals whose work represents a significant contribution to the cultural values of Europe and to the idea of European integration, thereby promoting and strengthening an understanding of Europe as multifaceted, intellectual, open and vibrant.
 The prize also seeks to underline the importance of non-technological scholarly work and research for European advancement.

 The celebratory event will feature a musical intervention by the Gardan Quartet, made up of Jakub Przybycień, Jacek Świca, Dominik Klauser and Alessandro Sica, who attended Bern University of Applied Sciences.
-In 2017, the string quartet won Orpheus – Swiss Chamber Music Competition.
-This success paved the way for them to perform at the Swiss Chamber Music Festival and also at the Festival Musikdorf Ernen.
-Their talent, passion and emotions are expressed through their musical performance.

 The Prize seeks to pay tribute to the boundless intellectual and cultural diversity and richness of Europe.
 It highlights how outstanding scholarly work, particularly in the fields of the humanities and social sciences, contributes to the understanding of Europe as a cultural and intellectual entity.